Joseph Anton von Maffei

-Joseph Anton von Maffei (4 September 1790 – 1 September 1870) was a German industrialist.
+Joseph Anton Ritter von Maffei (4 September 1790 – 1 September 1870) was a German industrialist.
 Together with Joseph von Baader (1763–1835) and Theodor Freiherr von Cramer-Klett (1817–1884), Maffei was one of the three most important railway pioneers in Bavaria.

 Early life

-Joseph Anton Maffei was born in Munich, the son of an Italian tradesman from Verona.
+Joseph Anton Maffei was born in Munich, in the Electorate of Bavaria, the son of an Italian tradesman from Verona.
 The Palazzo Maffei still stands today on the Piazza delle Erbe.
 His father came to Munich in order to run a tobacco wholesale business, that Joseph Anton Maffei continued.
 In 1835 Maffei was one of the founding shareholders of the Bavarian Mortgage and Discount Bank (Bayerische Hypotheken- und Wechselbank).

 Railway pioneer

 In 1836 Maffei founded the locomotive firm of J. A. Maffei in the English Garden in Munich.
 His desire was to make Bavaria competitive in the field of industrial engines.
 From small beginnings, a locomotive factory of world renown arose.
 Maffei, amongst others, also championed the construction of the railway line from Munich to Augsburg and supported Johann Ulrich Himbsel in building the private railway from Munich to Starnberg.
 In 1864 the 500th locomotive was delivered.